-We describe the action space of agents within the VideoWA environment in Table 4.
-Agents are prompted to generate a single action from the action space at each time step.
+The action space for the agents in the VideoWA environment can be seen in Table 3.
+The agents are prompted to generate a single action from the action space at each time step.
 Each action is associated with Playwright Python code that automatically performs the action within the browser.
-The '[elem]' represents the unique Set-of-Marks element that can be interacted with from the observation space provided through the environment's JavaScript code.
+The 'elem' parameter in the action represents the unique Set-of-Marks element that can be interacted with from the observation space provided through the environment's JavaScript code.

-3.4 TASK DESIGN
+3.4 Task Design

-The taxonomy covers two overall task types-skill retention and factual retention-inspired by real-world use cases.
+The taxonomy covers two subsets of tasks - skill retention and factual retention- inspired by real-world use cases.
 We illustrate the taxonomy breakdown in Figure 6.
 We define skill retention as the ability to learn from and use a given human demonstration to efficiently complete a task For example, using YouTube tutorials or screen recordings of expert demonstrations to learn how to perform a task is a form of skill retention.
 On the other hand, factual retention is the ability to retrieve information relevant to a user's specific question/task present in a video that may not be the video's main focus (e.g., an incidental detail).
-For example, one might want to buy the shoes a particular NBA player is wearing but are only shown within a short duration of a much longer basketball highlights video.
+For example, one might want to buy the shoes a particular NBA player is wearing that are shown within a short duration of a much longer basketball highlights video.
 To complete the task, the model must extract not only information about the specific player but also their shoes, even if this information is secondary to the main content of the video.